Archiving of mouse strains

 - display of the strain on the International Mouse Strain Resource (IMSR)

-- 2 years grace period before making the strain available to the scientific community
+- two years grace period before making the strain available to the scientific community

 - any existing MTAs remain in effect.